digitalnsw/nsw-design-system/src/components/accordion/content/_guidance.md

 layout: partial.hbs

 ---
-## Guidance

 An accordion is a series of expandable vertical panels, designed to save space on a page by hiding content and revealing it as required.

+## Using accordions

-It is useful for the display of simple content and links.
-Accordions can work well for people who use a service regularly; who need to perform familiar tasks quickly.
+Accordions can work well for people who use a service regularly, or who need to perform familiar tasks quickly.

-### When to use this component

 Only use an accordion if there’s evidence it’s helpful for users to:

 * see an overview of multiple, related sections of content
 * show and hide those sections as needed

-### When not to use this component
+### When to avoid

 Test your content without an accordion first.
 Consider if it’s better to: